 Who wants to admit someone hurt our feelings?
 Even if we are willing to admit it to ourselves we sure don’t want to admit it to the other person.
 He replied — that is true when we have to big an ego and carry around false pride.
-There is nothing at all wrong with telling someone how you feel about their words or actions.
+He Continued: There is nothing at all wrong with telling someone how you feel about their words or actions.
 And we don’t need to put any expectations in there either.
 Their response doesn’t matter because we are simply taking care of our self.
 We have recovered the power to control our own emotions and the anger has no reason to manifest itself.

 I have always been thankful for that discussion all those years ago.
 I no longer have to give others that kind of power over me.
 Others words or actions cannot MAKE me act out in anger unless I want to give them the power to do so.
 Developing that kind of honesty hasn’t hurt anything either.
 Oh I am not saying I never get mad.
 I do.
 For me, mad is a whole different thing than “angry.”
 Mad is where I can pause to think things thru and make a rational choice.
 I do not have to let it escalate.
 It is a welcome freedom.